santiment/academy/src/docs/labels/eth2-staking-address/index.md

 Label `eth2_staking_address` added to adrresses that have already engaged in staking activities on the Ethereum 2.0 network.

+Staking on the Ethereum 2.0 network involves holding and locking up a minimum of 32 ETH to validate transactions and secure the network.
+Ethereum 2.0 network plays a crucial role in the transition from proof-of-work (PoW) to proof-of-stake (PoS) consensus mechanism, which is more energy-efficient and scalable.

 ## API Name

 `eth2_staking_address`